roscoe81/Home-Manager/README.md

 ## Window Blind Control
 Control of window blinds is enabled via a Somfy myLink Interface.
 Each blind can be manually adjusted via the Apple Home App to one of three positions (closed, open or venetian).
 Home Manager also provides the capability to:
 * Link the blind control to an external light sensor and temperature sensor so that the blinds will automatically adjust to external light and temperature levels.
-That automatic mode can be manually over-ridden from the Appkle Home App.
+That automatic mode can be manually over-ridden from the Apple HomeKit App.
 * Link the blind control to door states so that any blinds covering doors cannot be closed if the door is open.

 ### Window Blind Control Apple Home App Screenshot